Why does a deadly, addictive product that is supposed to be for adults look and smell like candy?

 According to the Journal of the American Medical Association, 80% of young people who have ever used a tobacco product started with a flavored product.
 2018 data from the Centers for Disease Control and Prevention (CDC) reveal a surge in use between 2017 and 2018 with one in five high school students and one in twenty middle school students currently using e-cigarettes.

-Santa Cruz County Residents Support Tobacco Laws that Protect Our Kids
+Santa Cruz County Policy Makers Support Tobacco Laws that Protect Our Kids

 Help Us Spread the Word about the Dangers of Flavored Tobacco Products